knative/docs/docs/install/collecting-logs/README.md

 ### Kind

-When creating your cluster, you'll need to use a `kind-config.yaml` when creating your cluster and specify `extraMounts` for each node, like so:
+When creating your cluster, you'll need to use a `kind-config.yaml` and specify `extraMounts` for each node, like so:

 ```yaml
 apiversion: kind.x-k8s.io/v1alpha4